 Dr. Christopher Marsh is the president and founder of SORA, and also serves as the editor of Special Operations Journal.
-Dr. Marsh is also professor of national security and strategic studies at the US Army School of Advanced Military Studies.
-Previously, Marsh was a senior operations and intelligence analyst with Air Force Special Operations Command, where he taught and conducted analysis of global terrorist trends.
+Dr. Marsh is a senior researcher at the Joint Special Operations University at USSOCOM.
+Previously, Dr. Marsh was a professor of national security and strategic studies at the US Army School of Advanced Military Studies.
+Before that, Marsh was a senior operations and intelligence analyst with Air Force Special Operations Command, where he taught and conducted analysis of global terrorist trends.
 He has also worked with USSOCOM and USASOC on special projects related to his areas of expertise.
-Marsh is the author of 5 books, including Russian Foreign Policy: Interests, Vectors, and Sectors, along with Dr. Nikolas Gvsodev of the Naval War College (Sage, 2014), as well as more than 60 journal articles on topics ranging from Russian military and defense policy to religion and violence.
+Marsh is the author of 5 books, including Russian Foreign Policy: Interests, Vectors, and Sectors, along with Dr. Nikolas Gvsodev of the Naval War College (Sage, 2014), as well as more than 60 journal articles on topics ranging from Russian special operations and military policy to religion and violence.

 Learn more about Dr. Marsh on academia.edu